eterima/eka_react/README.md

 This is THE best react app ever.

+The latest deploy can be seen here [Best react app](https://epilotunicorn.netlify.app/)

+Nothing more to say ;)

 <p align="center"><img alt="epilot" src="/Jobs GIF-downsized_large (1).gif" width="600"></p>

 # Getting Started with Create React App